wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 3. Replace the consumerKey and consumerSecret values with the OAuth client key and OAuth client secret values that were generated for the newly created service provider.

     !!! note
-        Make sure to tick **Organization Switch** grant type in the application.
+        Be sure to select the **Organization Switch** grant type in the application.

     <img src="../../../assets/img/guides/organization-login/try-it-out/app_oidc_config.png" alt="App OIDC Configurations" width="700" style="border:1px solid grey">